 By going to the city of St. Paul’s E-Subscription website, you can sign up to be notified by email or text message when the city has declared a snow emergency.

 St. Thomas students, staff and faculty interested in the city’s electronic notifications are encouraged to sign up for that service using their St. Thomas email address, personal (non-St. Thomas) email address and/or wireless cell phone number.

 A place to stay on campus in case you are snowbound

 During office hours, commuter students should work with Off-Campus Student Services or the Dean of Students Office.
-After business hours, students can work with Public Safety.
+After business hours, students should work with Public Safety by going to its office on the first floor of Morrison Hall.
 Either of these offices will work with the students to meet their needs, which may include staying overnight.
 In that case, either office will contact Residence Life regarding availability.